Princeton, New Jersey: Notable people

-Princeton in popular culture
+In popular culture

 Film

 Princeton was the setting of the Academy Award-winning A Beautiful Mind about the schizophrenic mathematician John Nash.
 It was largely filmed in central New Jersey, including some Princeton locations.
 However, many scenes of "Princeton" were actually filmed at Fordham University's Rose Hill campus in the Bronx.

 The 1994 film I.Q., featuring Meg Ryan, Tim Robbins, and Walter Matthau as Albert Einstein, was also set in Princeton and was filmed in the area.
 It includes some geographic stretches, including Matthau looking through a telescope from the roof of "Princeton Hospital" to see Ryan and Robbins' characters kissing on the Princeton Battlefield.

 Historical films which used Princeton as a setting but were not filmed there include Wilson, a 1944 biographical film about Woodrow Wilson.

 In his 1989 independent feature film Stage Fright, independent filmmaker Brad Mays shot a drama class scene in the Princeton High School auditorium, using PHS students as extras.
 On October 18, 2013, Mays' feature documentary I Grew Up in Princeton had its premiere showing at Princeton High School.
 The film, described in one Princeton newspaper as a "deeply personal 'coming-of-age story' that yields perspective on the role of perception in a town that was split racially, economically and sociologically", is a portrayal of life in the venerable university town during the tumultuous period of the late sixties through the early seventies.

 Scenes from the beginning of Across the Universe (2007) were filmed on the Princeton University campus.

 Parts of Transformers: Revenge of the Fallen were filmed in Princeton.
 Megan Fox and Shia LaBeouf were filming on Princeton University campus for two days during the summer of 2008.

 Scenes from the 2008 movie The Happening were filmed in Princeton.